A concise, practical guide to the critical dates, why prices move, the simple play, and a checklist of things traders often miss.

 Risk is real but manageable.
 Use position sizing, stop rules, and sensible exposure limits.
 Our model improves your odds by surfacing high probability same-day recovery candidates, but it does not remove risk.

-Keep a disciplined routine: prefilter with predictions, verify liquidity and live prices with your broker, size positions to limit downside, and accept small losses when they occur.
+Keep a disciplined routine: prefilter with our recovery forecasts, verify liquidity and live prices with your broker, size positions to limit downside, and accept small losses when they occur.
 Consistency and quick redeployment of capital are the keys to long-term success.

 Settlement rules and when to buy/sell for dividend capture

-Ex‑dividend dates are set to reflect the market settlement lag: exchanges set the ex‑date so that trades executed on or after the ex‑date will not settle in time to appear on the issuer’s record date.
-That is why you must place your buy before the ex‑date to be on the record and receive the payment.
+Why the buy day does not move: the exchange sets the ex-date relative to the record date so that any trade executed on or after the ex-date will not settle in time to appear on the issuer's books.
+That is why your buy must land before the ex-date, and why you can sell on the ex-date itself and still be the holder of record who receives the payment.

 Final checklist